kennguyen01/food-manager/_decks/2-how-food-becomes-unsafe.md

 ---

 1a.
 How does food becomes unsafe
 1b.
-At any point from production to service, food can come into contact with hazards.
+When hazards come into contact with food.

 2a.
 Food hazard
 2b.
 A food hazard is any item or substance that can make food dangerous to eat.